Nicola Sturgeon reported to police over apparent face mask law breach

 In the video, Ms Sturgeon appears to be seen without a face covering as she mingles with customers and pats the head of a man in a barber’s chair while mimicking the sound of an electric razor.

-The First Minister is wearing a tartan face mask in the video of her visit to Iconic Gents Hair posted on her official Twitter account, in which she can be seen shaving a man’s beard.
+The first minister is wearing a tartan face mask in a different video of her visit to Iconic Gents Hair posted on her official Twitter account, in which she can be seen shaving a man’s beard.

 A Police Scotland spokesman said: “We can confirm that we have received a complaint which is currently being assessed.”